1j01/textual-paint/README.md

 Textual Paint works with the new [Windows Terminal](https://learn.microsoft.com/windows/terminal/install), however, the Fill With Color tool icon is missing (shows as tofu), and the Pencil emoji causes misalignment of everything to the right of it, including the canvas.

+Ctrl+V does not work to paste, but **Edit > Paste** does work.
+It may be possible to unbind Ctrl+V to fix this, see [this issue](https://github.com/microsoft/terminal/issues/11267).

-It will not work properly with the old Windows console, which lacks emoji/Unicode support and true color support.
+Textual Paint will not work properly with the old Windows console (`conhost.exe`), which lacks emoji/Unicode support and true color support.

 ### VS Code